 3. Road-trip the USA West Coast in a van

-Since returning from our travel career break, Lisa and I have spent a lot of time dreaming up ideas for what our next big adventure might be.
+Since Lisa and I from our travel career break, we have spent a lot of time dreaming up ideas for what our next big adventure might be.
 Right at the top of our list is one of the world’s ultimate road trips: Canada to Mexico along the US West Coast.

 Van travel has surged in popularity in recent years as people continue to seek out new and adventurous ways to travel.
 What could be more liberating than converting an old van and then living in it while you explore the world?